Lyd-W/beckminster-crest/README.md

 [Desktop Wireframes](docs/beckminster-crest-laptop-wireframe.pdf "Laptop Wireframes")

-User feedback showed a one-page, scrollable wesbite would be preferred, I re-designed the wireframes using [Balsamiq](https://balsamiq.com/ "Balsamiq Homepage") to suit the new requirements.
+User feedback showed a one-page, scrollable website would be preferred, I re-designed the wireframes using [Balsamiq](https://balsamiq.com/ "Balsamiq Homepage") to suit the new requirements.
 Like with the original wireframes, I designed the mobile version first, followed by the tablet version and lastly the desktop version.
 This time the process was much easier as I had more experience with how the website would look, feel and function from previous designing.

 [Updated Mobile Wireframes](docs/updated-mobile-wireframes.pdf "Updated Mobile Wireframes")